 Your teeth are not indestructible, which means they should not be used to perform certain tasks that are better suited for a dedicated tool.
 For example, using scissors or a box cutter to open a package, rather than your teeth, is incredibly important.
 Furthermore, chewing on ice cubes, pens, pencils, fingernails, or other inedible objects should be avoided at all costs to keep teeth from cracking, chipping, eroding, or otherwise becoming damaged.

 Dental Emergency FAQ’s

 Are you worried about what you’re going to do if you experience a dental emergency?
 No matter what your situation is, don’t hesitate to contact our office.
 We’ll schedule your appointment for as soon as possible and make sure that you receive the treatment you need to ease your pain.
 For your convenience, we’ve also answered some common questions we receive from our patients below.

 Certain emergencies may require urgent medical care before we’re able to address any dental issues.
-If you’re experiencing a potentially life-threatening emergency, be sure to visit your local urgent care or ER beforehand.
-Once you’ve received the necessary medical attention, be sure to contact our office so we can address any dental issues.
+If you’re experiencing a potentially life-threatening emergency, be sure to visit your local urgent care or ER first.
+Once you’ve received the necessary medical attention, then you should contact our office so we can address any dental issues.
 If you notice any of the following symptoms, be sure to visit your ER right away:

 - Difficulty breathing or swallowing.

 - A severe infection outside of your emergency dentist’s hours.